ranvis/php-ext-cbor/README.md

 If the `CBOR_MAP_NO_DUP_KEY` flag is specified on decoding, encountering a duplicated key will throw an exception instead of overriding the former value.
 This may happen on valid CBOR `map`; e.g. all of unsigned integer `1`, text string `"1"`, and byte string `'1'` may be the same key for PHP.

+If the `CBOR_CDE` flag is specified on encoding, keys are sorted in the bytewise lexicographic order.

 #### Tags

 CBOR `tag` is translated to PHP `Cbor\Tag(int $tag, mixed $content)` object.